Rising Demand for Trained Paralegals in

 The Extended Studies Paralegal Studies Certificate Program is offered in 16 sessions over eight weekends each spring and fall, and teaches law office procedure and performance, legal investigation, litigation and transactional skills, legal research and writing, areas of substantive law, court procedure, legal ethics, administrative and legislative law, online legal research, job acquisition and advancement, and numerous further law and law-related topics.
 The course provides a leading-edge overview, hands-on practicum in a laboratory, and interactive discussion.
 Learn more or register online »

 - Microsoft Excel Essentials

 - Employee Orientations: From Design to Implementation

 For additional Professional Development courses, click here.

-*Courses marked with an asterisk have been approved for six to 18 general or strategic credit hours toward PHR, SPHR or GPHR recertification through the HR Certification Institute (HRCI).
+*Courses marked with an asterisk have been approved for six to 18 HR or business credit hours toward PHR, SPHR or GPHR recertification through the HR Certification Institute (HRCI).
 Use of the HRCI seal is not an endorsement by HRCI of program quality.
 For more information, visit http://www.hrci.org.

 *Extended Studies at the University of Nevada, Reno is recognized by the Society for Human Resource Management (SHRM) to offer Professional Development Credits (PDCs) for the SHRM-CPSM or SHRM-SCPSM credential.
 For more information, visit www .shrm.org.